gbdev/gb-asm-tutorial/src/part3/story-screen.md

 > **Note: The `WaitForAToBePressed` is a utility function that comes with the starter.
 You can find more info on it in the [utilties page](utilities.md). **

-We'll call the `DrawText_WithTypewriterEffect` function exactly how we called the `DrawTextTilesLoop` function.
+We'll call the `MultilineTypewriteTextInHL_AtDE` function exactly how we called the `DrawTextTilesLoop` function.

 **Create a function called `UpdateStoryState` in `story-state.asm`.
-Export this function and tell it to call the `DrawText_WithTypewriterEffect` function.
+Export this function and tell it to call the `MultilineTypewriteTextInHL_AtDE` function.
 Pass `$9821` t DE as the location to start writing/drawing.
 Pass `Story.Line1` to HL as the text draw.**

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-page1}}
 {{#include ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-page1}}